revault/practical-revault/README.md

 # Practical revault

-A protocol sketch for communication between the different entities in the [Revault architecture](revault.pdf).
+A specification for the initialization and operation of the [Revault](revault.pdf) custody protocol.

 This repo is for us to bikeshed on the actual and practical architecture before moving forward with the implementation.

-Anyone is welcome for bikeshedding with us, to raise issues for either asking questions about, or pointing out actual issues with the "protocol".
+Anyone is welcome to contribute by raising issues for either asking questions about, or pointing out actual issues with the protocol.

-JSON is used to straightforwardly describe messages here but the actual encoding isn't decided yet.

 ## Table of contents